Strong convergence for reduced free products (Remarks on a result by Paul Skoufranis)

-By a $C^*$-probability space, we mean a unital $C^*$-algebra equipped with a state.\\ Let $(A^{(k)},\phi^{(k)})$ and $(A ,\phi)$ be $C^*$-probability spaces.
-Let $\{X^{(k)}_m\mid m\in M \}\subset A^{(k)} $, $\{X_m\mid m\in M \}\subset A$ be families of non-commutative random variables.
-We say that $\{X^{(k)}_m\mid m\in M \}$ tends strongly to $\{X_m\mid m\in M \}$ if for any polynomial $P$ in the non-commutative variables $\{x_m\mid m\in M \}$ we have $\phi^{(k)}(P(X^{(k)}_m))\to \phi(P(X_m))$ (this is the convergence of moments) and moreover $\|P(X^{(k)}_m)\|\to \|P(X_m)\|$.
-The notion of strong convergence that was introduced in \cite{M}, was inspired by Haagerup and Thorbj{\o}rnsen's paper \cite{HT}.
-More recent examples of strong convergence are obtained in \cite{CM}.
 The results below are motivated by work by Camille Male \cite{M}, who first considered the question of the stability of strong convergence, and by D. Shlyakhtenko's proof (see the appendix of \cite{M}) that the reduced free product with the $C^*$-algebra generated by free creators on the Fock space satisfies the desired stability property.
 Very recently, this was generalized by P. Skoufranis \cite{S} to essentially all reduced free products.
-In this note we give a different more direct proof based on an inequality due to \'E. Ricard and Q. Xu that is a generalization to arbitrary reduced free products of results proved previously by Voiculescu, Haagerup and Buchholz (see \cite{RX}) for free products of groups.
-Our proof yields actually a stronger stability than the one appearing in \cite{S}, as described in the abstract, but P. Skoufranis informed us that the original proof of \cite{S} also yields that improvement.
+In this note we give a different more direct proof based on an inequality due to \'E. Ricard and Q. Xu, which is a generalization to arbitrary reduced free products of results proved previously by Voiculescu, Haagerup and Buchholz (see \cite{RX}) for free products of groups.
+Our proof yields actually a stronger stability than the one appearing in \cite{S}, involving two limits as described in the abstract, but P. Skoufranis informed us that the original proof of \cite{S} also yields that improvement.
+In the final section, we extend our approach to the amalgamated free product, in answer to a question raised in \cite{S}.